IBM/watson-google-assistant/README.md

 * Create a Google Assistant Action
 * Create a Node.js Express web application
+* Deploy the Node.js app with Red Hat OpenShift or Cloud Foundry on IBM Cloud
 * Interact with Google Assistant and Watson Assistant
 * Use the conversation token to maintain the context
 * Leverage the content catalog for general, customer care, and bot control intents